AdvancedRx Project Plan · Updated 2026-06-11

 Pre-Phase-3: this step doesn't run. wf-sf-writer only writes the staging set; the data-entry team produces structured records by hand from step 7 onward.

-Phase 3: for high-confidence + parseable payloads (gated by Intake_Pipeline_Routing__mdt per channel), wf-sf-writer POSTs to /services/apexrest/intake/v1/escript.
+Phase 3: for high-confidence + parseable payloads (gated by Intake_Pipeline_Routing__mdt per channel), the .NET 8 Azure Function POSTs to /services/apexrest/intake/v1/escript over the ADF Integration ECA (OAuth Client Credentials).
 Body: the parsed domain JSON — idempotency key, patient block, prescriber block, prescriptions array, notes, address, optional staging Case + Rx_Image IDs.
+(Faxes do NOT come here yet — they're a simple-REST Fax Case until a fax-OCR pipeline emits the same JSON; see §0.)

 200-with-errors won't work.
-Logic Apps' Scope_Catch_Failure triggers on HTTP error status only.
+The .NET 8 Azure Function (like the Logic App before it) classifies retry vs. dead-letter off the HTTP status only.
 A pure-200 body with an errors[] list would be silently treated as success — and every validation failure would be lost.

 Step 6 of 9